-Messages are POSTed by LMB to a specified URL; that URL should end up resolving to enrol/shebang/secure/post.php either by means of direct address, symbolic link, or Apache server configuration (e.g. alias).
+Messages are POSTed by LMB to a configured target URL; that URL should end up resolving to $CFG->wwwroot/enrol/shebang/secure/post.php either by means of direct address, symbolic link, or Apache server configuration (e.g. alias; aliases will not work from Moodle 2.6 and later).
 An alternate method of import is the file upload feature.

-There already is an enrollment plugin, LMB, developed by Eric Merrill that processes Banner data, and has many more configuration options and features.
-We have been using this plugin for several years at Appalachian State with only a few basic alterations.
+There already is an enrolment plugin, LMB (enrol_lmb) developed by Eric Merrill that processes Banner data, and has many more configuration options and features.
+We used Eric's plugin for several years at Appalachian State with only a few basic alterations.

 Why write a new one?
 Why reinvent?

 In our particular installation of Banner/LMB, we kept getting several essentially identical messages which resulted in duplicate rows in one of the staging tables.
 Normally not a big problem, but eventually the staging table becomes bloated with duplicates, and since this table is involved in JOINs where a singleton query result is expected.
 We also wanted to log each of the XML messages received, but not in the database; logging the messages in a text file is more practical for us.